sportsclimbs/sportclimbs-2/content/north-wales/north-coast/tyddyn-hywel/tyddyn-topo.md

 *H. Walmsley, C. Calow, 21/05/2018.*

 **2. Pyramus, 19m, (5c)**
 Climb the blunt pillar just right of Frisbee to a groove.
 Follow this to the bulge at a V notch.
-Gain the notch via the left arete (a couple of holds and, if needed, a bolt shared with Frisbee) and finish slightly rightwards.
+Gain the notch via the left arête (a couple of holds and, if needed, a bolt shared with Frisbee) and finish slightly rightwards.
 *C. Calow, H. Walmsley, 21/05/2018*

 The next six routes climb steeper rock in the centre section.
 {.clear-b}

 **3 Antiques Road Trip, 18m , (6b)** &starf;
 An interesting route with good positions starting below a weakness in the initial bulges about 10 m left of Optimism.
 Step off a block and climb the slabby wall.
 Cross the bulge leftward into a recess.
-Step airily round the left arete to reach a good jug above the next bulge.
+Step airily round the left arête to reach a good jug above the next bulge.
 Make a long reach to stand above the bulge and continue up the broad depression right of the rib until a step left can be made onto the rib (choice of line).
 Finish directly to a lower-off below the big roof.
 *C. Calow, H. Walmsley, 17/05/2018*

 **4. Hope, 33m, (6c)** &starf;
 A left hand variant to Optimism.
 Good climbing and positions but the line is devious: long slings are needed to avoid terminal rope drag.
-From the 4th bolt on Optimism bridge up and left to the arete.
+From the 4th bolt on Optimism bridge up and left to the arête.
 Break back right up a groove to a small ledge, mantle to better holds and a big ledge.
 From its right hand end move up and rightwards to re-join Optimism.
-Follow Optimism Direct Finish to below the move out to the arete and continue up the groove to a lower-off on the left (a 60 m rope gets you down).
+Follow Optimism Direct Finish to below the move out to the arête and continue up the groove to a lower-off on the left (a 60 m rope gets you down).
 *H. Walmsley, C. Calow, 29/05/2018 (most of the route.
 The final groove had been done previously as an alternative finish to Optimism Direct by D. Lyons on 25/05/2018.)*

 **5. Optimism, 30m, (6c)** &starf;&starf;
 An excellent and imposing route.
 Start below the right end of the large ¾ height roof.
 Gain the big groove by climbing the lower bulge to its left (crux 1, steep).
-Bridge out to the right arete and climb it on its left side (crux 2, delicate).
+Bridge out to the right arête and climb it on its left side (crux 2, delicate).
 Make a long reach over the bulge above (crux 3, reachy) and move up left to gain the hanging, left-facing, corner at the right end of the ¾ height roof.
-Exit the corner, move right to ledges and finish neatly up a narrow groove to the right of the arete.
-Short climbers may need an extended clipping device for the first bolt in the arete and will find crux 3 hard for grade: the reach can be avoided by a much harder move just left.
+Exit the corner, move right to ledges and finish neatly up a narrow groove to the right of the arête.
+Short climbers may need an extended clipping device for the first bolt in the arête and will find crux 3 hard for grade: the reach can be avoided by a much harder move just left.
 *H. Walmsley, C. Calow, 29/08/2017*

 **5b.
 Optimism Direct Finish 6m (6b)**
 Harder and less pleasant than the normal finish but a more natural line with less rope drag.
 From the ledges above the right hand end of the upper roof bridge up the right hand corner of the upper alcove.
-When the holds disappear, exit right via a high sloper in the right arete then a better hold to a jug.
+When the holds disappear, exit right via a high sloper in the right arête then a better hold to a jug.
 *H. Walmsley, 24/05/2018 (led on soloist - finish only)*

 ![Tyddyn Hywel topo 2](/img/north-wales/north-wales-coast/tyddyn-topo-2.jpg)